NickyMeuleman/nicky-blog/src/pages/upgrading-to-gatsby-v2/index.md

 ## Remove `gatsby-link` from your `package.json`

 You no longer need the `gatsby-link` package.
 Everything that used to be there now lives in the main `gatsby` dependency.
-We will fir our imports later to reflect this change.
+We will adjust our imports later to reflect this change.

 ## Update your dependencies